8ta4/say/README.md

    brew install 8ta4/say/say
    ```

-1. Open a new terminal session for the next step.
+1. [Open a new terminal session in Visual Studio Code](https://code.visualstudio.com/docs/terminal/basics#:~:text=You%20can%20open,the%20%E2%8C%83%E2%87%A7%60%20keyboard%20shortcut.) for the next step.

 1. To launch `say`, type: